 If you want to find out more, this resource gives you some great advice about rebuilding your credit score.

-The amount of money that you put down has a significant impact on the overall cost of your monthly loan amount.
+The amount of money that you put forward as your initial down payment is likely to have a significant impact on the overall cost of your monthly loan repayment too.

-The down payment protects the lender in cases where you default or walk away from the loan.
-Offering a higher down payment can lower your monthly car loan repayment.
-A smaller down payment, meanwhile, will result in higher monthly costs.
+The down payment is essentially protection for the lender, in case you default, or walk away from the loan before the terms have expired.
+Offering a higher down payment can lower your monthly car loan repayment, while offering a smaller down payment will make it more expensive.

-The reason the deposit affects the overall price of the auto loan is similar to other types of financing – buying a house, for instance.
-If you put down a higher deposit, you'll end up paying a lower monthly mortgage payment.
+The reason behind why the deposit affects the overall price of the auto loan is similar to other types of financing - think of buying a house, for instance.
+If you put down a higher initial deposit, you'll end up paying a lower monthly mortgage payment.
 That's because you're effectively borrowing less from the lender.
 In simple terms that means the more you put down, the lower your bill.

 Pros of a higher down payment

 You probably knew this already, but the length of your auto loan contract obviously plays a key part in determining how much you're going to have to repay each month.

 You'll pay back less each month with a longer repayment term but you'll probably pay more overall.
 On the other hand, a short contract might cost you more right now but could end up with you paying less in the long term.